 Beijing has set a growth target of 5% for the year, a rate that, while enviable for many Western economies, is significantly lower than the double-digit growth that fueled China’s economic boom for decades.
 The slow recovery is contributing to a cycle of low consumer confidence and subdued spending, further complicating the government’s attempts to stimulate growth.

-The Real Estate Crisis
+The real estate Crisis

 Among the most pressing issues facing the Chinese economy is the crisis in the property sector.
 Once a critical driver of economic growth, the real estate sector has been hit by unsustainable debt levels, with some of the country’s biggest property developers on the brink of collapse.
 Although the Third Plenum identified the real estate crisis as a priority, no detailed plans to stabilize the market were announced.